 Garlic is another source of prebiotics that promotes the growth of beneficial gut bacteria and prevents harmful bacteria from multiplying.

 Garlic is a nutritious food to include in the diet.
-In 100 g of garlic, there are:
+In 100 g of garlic,

 - 1.235 milligrams (mg) of vitamin B-6